RainerAtSpirit/raineratspirit.github.com/_posts/2012-07-15-sharepoint-dvwp-from-workhorse-to-ferrari-in-7-steps.md

 **Step 7**
-Not much room for optimation left, correct?
+Not much room for optimization left, correct?
 But there's one thing that annoys me most, when looking at the current state of things.
-Take a look at our XSLT stylesheet above, there's cleary **NO** `<table class"....></table>` in there, this code is injected by the **DVWP** instead.
+Take a look at our XSLT stylesheet above, there's clearly **NO** `<table class"....></table>` in there, this code is injected by the **DVWP** instead.

 ![Step 6 source](/img/2012-07-15-sharepoint-dvwp-step_6source.jpg)